Often, I have met myself amidst people arguing about the differences between the digital piano, the keyboard and the synthesizer.

 The produced piano sound, which may be synthesized sounds or actual piano samples, can be connected to an amplifier, if it has to be used in a bigger environment.

-Like the acoustic piano, the digital piano comes with weighted keys, to give you the all-round feel of playing an acoustic keyboard.
+Like the acoustic pianos, most top digital pianos come with weighted keys, to give you the all-round feel of playing an acoustic keyboard.

 As much as the term, keyboard, can be a generic term to refer to the digital piano and synthesizer; in this case, it is talking about a smaller, more compact and digital keyboard instrument that uses electricity – like the digital keyboard and the synthesizer; however, it has an advantage of being able to recreate a wide variety of instrument sounds.